EOS-Nation/geojsonpoint/contracts/faucet.xy/resource/faucet.xy.clauses.md

 <h1 class="clause">BINDING CONSTITUTION</h1>

-All the the action descibed in this contract are subject to the XY GeoLocation Network.
+All the the action descibed in this contract are subject to the XY GeoLocation Network as held at https://addxy.com.
 This includes, but is not limited to membership terms and conditions, dispute resolution and severability.